ryanrdoherty/TrainingLog/README.md

 # TrainingLog
-Training log toy project to experiment with kotlin/ktor and TS/React
+Training log toy project to experiment with kotlin/ktor and TS/React and/or elm(!)